topiaruss/spray/doc/tests/output.rst

   KeyError: 'email'

 Clearly, before we can lookup a channel, there has to be a channel of that name.
+So let's create a Channel, giving it a DummyDestination that prints to stdout.

   >>> emailchan = output.Channel('email', reg, output.DummyDestination())
   >>> chan_reg.register(emailchan)

-Note, above, how we pass the whole channel, and let the registry select the medium for indexing.
+Note, above, how we pass the whole channel, and let the registry access the medium and access the key (medium) for its internal indexing.

 Now we use the medium ('email') to lookup the channel we want to send on.